Here are five tips on how to promote your self-published book.

 If your free series starter book trailer or book description grabs readers, every free copy of your book will help you sell more ebooks.

 Perhaps you could offer your book to an online book club.
 You never know!

 Make absolutely sure, though, that your free series starter is complete with links to the rest of the books in the series.

 Draft2Digital can help in this regard as they offer automated updating of other book titles in a series.

 Of all the tips above, I believe that a free series starter is the most cost-effective book promotion tool a self-published author can have.

 It costs nothing, and it will be promoting your book day in and day out on all your retailers.

 If you don’t have a book series, free ebook campaigns on Amazon with KDP Select or other retailers from time to time can similarly help in attracting new readers.

 If you have published a printed book, you could also consider offering copies to a local book club.
 You never know, the members might like to meet you for a book signing!

-Promoting your book will take some effort, but if you combine the tips I have mentioned, you will have most of the important promotional bases covered.
+Promoting your book will take a lot of effort.
+But if you combine the tips I have mentioned, you will have most of the important promotional bases covered.